ameet2r/Maze_Generator/README.md

 The mazes will be made up of 'X' and '+' characters.
 Where the 'X' characters are the walls and the '+' characters are the path to solve the maze.

-Try out the Maze Generator without having to download the repo: https://ameet2r.github.io/Maze_Generator/
+Try out the Maze Generator in your browser without having to download or install anything: https://ameet2r.github.io/Maze_Generator/